stp2003/Dsa-100-Days-of-Code/README.md

 * # Day 34
   * Check If All Characters Have Equal Number Of Occurrences (Leetcode 1941)
   * Check If Number Is Sum Of Powers Of Three (Leetcode 1780)
+  * Count Pairs Whose Sum Is Less Than Target (Leetcode 2824)